AbdullrahmanGad/Simple_SSE_Server/README.md

 - **API errors**: Verify internet connectivity, as the app requires access to the CoinGecko API.
 - **File name mismatch**: If the app fails to start, confirm whether the main file is `SSE.py` or `app.py` and update the `Dockerfile` accordingly.
 - **Dependency issues**: Ensure all dependencies in `requirements.txt` are installed correctly during the Docker build.

-## Contributing
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -m "Add feature"`).
-4. Push to your fork (`git push origin feature-branch`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.